GlatiatorRX/OldProjects/README.txt

 Most core functionailty should be still be intact, but certain assets may be missing or deprecated.

 If you have any questions about the scripts, feel free to message me.

+UPDATE SEPTEMBER 18TH 2019*****

+Uploaded more recent projects that follow CatLikeCoding tutorials in unity, projects that follow Python courses, and projects of basic design patterns for study.